NOAA-GFDL/MDTF-diagnostics/diagnostics/TC_MSE/doc/TC_MSE.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The MDTF framework is distributed under the LGPLv3 license (see LICENSE.txt).
+..
 Unless you've distributed your script elsewhere, you don't need to change this.

 Functionality
 -------------

-Track data is read in as a .txt file to gather the center latitude and longitude position, maximum velocity (vmax), minimum sea leavel pressure, and the date at each timestep.
-Once the track data is read in, it is then used to create tropical cyclone (TC) snapshots following the storm in a 10 degree by 10 degree box.
-Each snapshot then has the column-integrated moist static energy (MSE) calculated as well as the longwave, shortwave, and surface flux feedbacks in the MSE variance budget equation.
-Then, the snapshots are trimmed to only account for times where the TC is intensifying and is equatorward of 30 degrees.
-The remaining snapshots are then binned by vmax in 3 meter per second bins and box-averaged values of each snapshot are calculated.
-These binned snapshots and their box averages are composited across the bins.
-The composites are then used for analysis comparing to 5 reanalysis datasets (ERA-5, ERA-Interim, MERRA-2, CFSR, JRA-55) which have already been run through the above framework.
-Plots of the composite spatial view of feedback terms and anomaly of MSE for select bins are made for each reanalysis and model.
-The composite spatial views are azimuthally-averaged and plotted comparing across different bins for each feedback term.
-The bin composites of box-averaged feedbacks are compared across the various vmax bins, which a feedback-normalized version of this plot is made as well.
-The bin composites of box-averaged feedbacks are also scattered by percent of storms intensifying from one bin to another, which again a feedback-normalized version of this plot is also created.
+In the current implementation of the POD, pre-calcluated tropical cyclone (TC) track data is also required as an input to the POD as obs data.
+The POD is currently written to accept track data as a formatted .txt file.
+The code extracts the TC center latitude and longitude, maximum near surface wind speed (vmax), and minimum sea level pressure at each time along the track of each storm.
+The code then extracts the necessary variables to compute the column-integrated moist static energy (MSE) and the longwave, shortwave, and surface flux feedbacks in the budget for the spatial variance of column-integrated MSE, in 10 x 10 degree boxes along the tracks of each TC.
+Then, the snapshots are trimmed to only account for times where the TC is intensifying (snapshots prior to each storms lifetime maximum intensity) and is equatorward of 30 degrees.
+The remaining TC snapshots are then binned by vmax in 3 m/s increment, and then composited over each bin.
+The model composites are then compared to 5 reanalysis datasets (ERA-5, ERA-Interim, MERRA-2, CFSR, JRA-55) which have already been processed through the above framework.
+The plots include composite TC-relative spatial maps of the feedback terms and MSE anomaly for select bins, azimuthal averages of the feedback terms for select bins, and box-averages of the feedback terms for all bins.
+A normalized version of the box-average plot is also included, in which the feedbacks at each grid point are normalized by the value of the box-average MSE variance for that snapshot.
+The normalization is performed prior to compositing.
+Finally, the box-averaged feedbacks and normalized box-averaged feedbacks in select bins are plotted against the percent of storms intensifying from one bin to another.

 When and how each of the scripts are utilized in the driver script (TC_MSE_Driver.py) is as follows:

-1. TC_snapshot_MSE_calc.py is called which is where the snapshotting of each TC timestep is done along with the afromentioned calculations and files are created and saved by year.
+1. TC_snapshot_MSE_calc.py is called first to extract the data and compute the MSE varaince budget along the tracks of all the TCs.
+The resulting data is saved into a file for each year.

 2. Binning_and_compositing.py is called which takes all of the files that were created in step 1, concatenates them, and then bins as well as composites each of the snapshots and its variables by vmax.
 The budget variables are also box-averaged and normalized in this step as well.

-3. Plotting.py is called which imports all of the plotting functions that are in the Plotting_Functions.py script and generates then saves the plots that are desired.
+3. Plotting.py is called which imports all of the plotting functions that are in the Plotting_Functions.py script and generates and saves the plots that are desired.
 The user may comment out any of the plotting functions that are called in the Plotting.py script they do not want.

 Required programming language and libraries